cometicon/cometicon.github.io/_pages/phd.md

 ## Adolescent Idiopathic Scoliosis (AIS)
 <p class="flotte">
 <img src="/images/duval_beaupere.png" width="400" height="400" align="left" valign="top" hspace=10>
-My work is mainly focused on Adolescent idiopathic scoliosis (AIS).
+My work is mainly focused on Adolescent Idiopathic Scoliosis (AIS).
 AIS is a complex medical condition characterized by abnormal sideways curvatures of the spine that evolves during the adolescence.

 If left untreated, scoliosis can progress and result in breathing difficulties, chronic pain, and other health issues.
 </p>